Configure Automation1 for EtherCAT

 Troubleshooting on Your Drive-Based Controller

-If you are unable to communicate between Automation1 and TwinCAT, confirm the points that follow on your Automation1 drive-based controller.
+If you are unable to communicate between Automation1 and TwinCAT, confirm the conditions that follow on your Automation1 drive-based controller.

 • The Industrial Ethernet cable from the master is plugged into the EtherCAT Input port.